-In the following we argue that finding a counterexample to a perfect anolog of Shelah's theorem for continuous logic is related to a specific type of Banach spaces.
+In the following, we argue that finding a counterexample to a perfect analog of Shelah's theorem for continuous logic is related to a specific type of Banach spaces.
 In \cite[Section~4.2]{K4}, we assigned a Banach space $V_{\phi,M}$ to each formula $\phi$ and model $M$ as follows.
-Let $T$ be a (continuous) theory, $M$ a model of it, $\phi(x,y)$ a formula, and $X=S_{\tilde\phi}(M)$ the space of complete $\tilde\phi$-types on $M$.
-The {\em space of linear $\tilde\phi$-definable relations on $M$}, denoted by $V_{\phi,M}$, is the closed subspace of $C(X)$ generated by the set $\{\phi(a,y):X\to[0,1]~|~a\in M\}$.
-(Notice that each $\phi(a,y):X\to[0,1]$, $a\in M$, is continuous and $V_{\phi,M}$ is a Banach space with sup-norm.)
-It is easy to show that (i) a (continuous) theory is stable if and only if for each separable model $M$ and each formula $\phi$ the Banach space $V_{\phi,M}$ is reflexive (cf. \cite[Corollary~4.4]{K4}), and (ii) a (continuous) theory has $NIP$ if and only if for each separable model $M$ and each formula $\phi$ the Banach space $V_{\phi,M}$ does not contain an isomorphic copy of $\ell_1$ (cf. \cite[Corollary~4.7]{K4}).
-Our observation in the present paper (Proposition~\ref{SOP->c0}) shows that $SOP$ implies the existence of an isomorph of $c_0$ in some Banach space $V_{\phi,M}$, where $\phi$ is a formula and $M$ is a separable model.
-To summaries:
+Let $T$ be a (continuous) theory, $M$ a model of it, $\phi(x,y)$ a formula, and $X = S_{\tilde\phi}(M)$ the space of complete $\tilde\phi$-types over $M$.
+The {\em space of linear $\tilde\phi$-definable relations on $M$}, denoted by $V_{\phi,M}$, is the closed subspace of $C(X)$ generated by the set $\{\phi(a,y): X \to [0,1] \mid a \in M\}$.
+(Notice that each $\phi(a,y): X \to [0,1]$, with $a \in M$, is continuous and $V_{\phi,M}$ is a Banach space with the sup-norm.)
+It is easy to show that: \begin{itemize} \item [(i)] A (continuous) theory is stable if and only if for each separable model $M$ and each formula $\phi$, the Banach space $V_{\phi,M}$ is reflexive (cf. \cite[Corollary~4.4]{K4}). \item [(ii)] A (continuous) theory has $NIP$ if and only if for each separable model $M$ and each formula $\phi$, the Banach space $V_{\phi,M}$ does not contain an isomorphic copy of $\ell_1$ (cf. \cite[Corollary~4.7]{K4}). \end{itemize} Our observation in the present paper (Proposition~\ref{SOP->c0}) shows that $SOP$ implies the existence of an isomorph of $c_0$ in some Banach space $V_{\phi,M}$, where $\phi$ is a formula and $M$ is a separable model.
+To summarize:

 \begin{Proposition} Let $T$ be a \textbf{continuous} theory.
-Then (i) implies (ii). \begin{itemize} \item[(i)] (a) for some formula $\phi$ and some model $M$, the Banach space $V_{\phi,M}$ is nonreflexive, and (b) for each formula $\phi$ and each separable model $M$ the Banach space $V_{\phi,M}$ does not contain $\ell_1$ or $c_0$. \item[(ii)] $T$ is unstable but $NIP$ and $NSOP$. \end{itemize} \end{Proposition}
+Then (i) implies (ii). \begin{itemize} \item[(i)] (a) For some formula $\phi$ and some model $M$, the Banach space $V_{\phi,M}$ is nonreflexive, and (b) for each formula $\phi$ and each separable model $M$, the Banach space $V_{\phi,M}$ does not contain $\ell_1$ or $c_0$. \item[(ii)] $T$ is unstable but $NIP$ and $NSOP$. \end{itemize} \end{Proposition}